WHY STUDY IN MELBOURNE

 Melbourne is the capital of the State of Victoria.
 It is situated on the Yarra River and around Port Phillip Bay with its beautiful beaches and water sports facilities.
 It is a beautiful spacious city with all the parks, gardens, sporting venues and scenic places that Australian space and natural resources allow.

-Melbourne is a world-renowned cultural, artistic, financial and communications centre served by an international airport, a cargo and passenger seaport and rail links to neighbouring states.
+Melbourne is a world-renowned cultural, artistic, financial and communications centre served by an international airport, a cargo and passenger seaport, and rail links to neighbouring States.

 One quarter of Melbourne’s population was born overseas making it one of the world’s most multicultural cities.
 There are now people from 140 nations living harmoniously together.
 This broad ethnic mix has brought many benefits to the city including a wide range of cuisines and over 2,300 elegant restaurants, bistros and cafes.
 Melbourne has an excellent public transport system with trams, trains and buses providing an extensive network throughout the city and suburbs.

-The population is approximately 6 million.
+The population is approximately 4 million.
 Melbourne is a sprawling city with suburbs extending up to 50km from the centre of the city.

 The city centre is on the banks of the Yarra River, 5km from Port Phillip Bay.